Vorono4ka/sc-downloader/README.md

-# SuperCell-Downloader
+# sc-downloader

-Brawl Stars Files Downloader
+File stealer for Brawl Stars, that can bruteforce version to get fingerprint.